bit-by-bit-coding/interactive-tutorials/README.md

      * `index.html`
      * `style.scss`
  1. Create the demo using HTML, CSS, and Javascript, there are also tools listed below for convince.
+ 1. If you're creating a tutorial, go to `/main-tutorials/script.js` and add your tutorial there.
+If you're creating a demo, go to `/main-demos/script.js` and add your demo there.

 ------